 At Keith we boast a college-preparatory curriculum that combines required classes with challenging electives, as well as opportunities for independent study both in and out of the classroom.
 Upper school students are required to take five academic courses per semester in English, social studies, mathematics, science, foreign language, speech/communications, fine arts (visual, performing or dramatic), physical education and health.
 Students are also required to complete two semesters of college counseling which assists with the completion and submission of college applications, scholarships and grants, and the writing of a college entrance essay.
 Along with the core academic work, students are required to complete 90 hours of community service and a senior project.
 The senior project is a student-designed, faculty-assisted program that allows students to experience real-world job situations that are relevant to their intended future career goals.

-A Keith school year has two semesters, during which over 65 courses are offered, each worth 1 unit.
-Sixty-one units are required for graduation.
+A Keith school year has two semesters, during which over 65 courses are offered.
 Course descriptions and semester requirements are described below:

 Course Descriptions and Semester Requirements